Definition of Income Funds

 Features of Income Funds

-- In income funds, there is safety for the investors as there is a reduction of risk in it, which is a favorable factor for the investors who tend to avoid risk in investments.
+- In income funds, there is safety for the investors as there is a reduction of risk, which is a favorable factor for investors who tend to avoid risk in investments.

-- The return rate is high compared to the risk factor, and the investor enjoys stable income against their investments.
+- The return rate is higher than the risk factor, and the investor enjoys a stable income against their investments.

-- The investment in the income fund enjoys good liquidity since the shares can be liquidated even before the maturity date; however, the investor will get less return on it.
+- The income fund provides good liquidity as investors can liquidate the shares before the maturity date; however, they will receive a lower return on their investment.

 Examples of Income Funds

-- Lipper Equity Income Funds Index: It is an example of an income fund whose index is unmanaged, and it is not possible to invest in such an index directly.
+- Lipper Equity Income Funds Index: An income fund with an unmanaged index cannot be directly invested in.
 It usually finds funds seeking high current income by investing at least 65% in dividend-paying equity securities.

 - Vanguard Equity Income Fund: This fund provides investors with more than the average level of current income while providing exposure to the stock market.
 Such funds prioritize the companies that are growing slowly and yielding higher.
 Therefore, it is suitable for investors looking to invest in the long term.